-IL6 is the only counter-example for this, we observed it to be elevated (although not significantly) in all infections over control levels early in infection.
-IL6 synthesized in the initial stage of inflammation at a local lesion, then it moves through the bloodstream to the liver and spleen (Hienrich et al, 1990).
-There, it exerts promotes specific differentiation of naïve CD4+ T cells, linking innate to acquired immune response (Tanaka et al, 2014).
-Beyond its immune-regulatory function IL6 has a role in stimulating the intestinal epithelial proliferation and repair after injury and an elevated level might thus be a consequence of parasite tissue damage (Kuhn et al., 2014).
-In experimental infections of mice with E. falciformis marked induction of IL6 transcription between 5 and 7 dpi has been reported at the site of infection (Ehret et al., 2017).
-In the present study IL6 is the only cytokine showing potentially enhanced expression also in the spleen.
+An exception is the Il6 gene expression.
+Early in infection, Il6was elevated over control (although not significantly) in host spleens infected with each of the three Eimeria isolates .
+Il6 synthesized in the initial stage of inflammation at a local lesion, and then moves through the bloodstream to the liver and spleen (Hienrich et al, 1990).
+There, it promotes specific differentiation of naïve CD4+ T cells, linking innate to acquired immune response (Tanaka et al, 2014).
+Beyond its immune-regulatory function IL6 has a role in stimulating the intestinal epithelial proliferation and repair after injury.
+Thus an elevated level might be a consequence of parasite tissue damage (Kuhn et al., 2014).
+In experimental infections of mice with E. falciformis marked induction of Il6 transcription between 5 and 7 dpi has been reported at the site of infection (Ehret et al., 2017).
+In the present study Il6 is the only cytokine showing potentially enhanced expression also in the spleen.
 This might suggest that the immune modulatory role of IL6 in the spleen during Eimeria infections could be augmented by elevated mRNA expression within this organ.